 cabernet waltz — olive tapenade — almond meal — cocoa nib — black hole heart — reverb & sustain

-Iridium is our flagship red wine here at The Boneline – vines planted 28 years ago, some of the oldest Cabernet vines in the country, tucked in to a natural amphitheatre type bend in the Waipara river that traps serious heat in our dry summers – enough to ripen these late varieties of Cabernet Sauvignon, Cabernet Franc & Merlot.
+Iridium is one of our most loved wines to grow and make here at The Boneline — vines planted 28 years ago, some of the oldest Cabernet vines in the country, tucked in to a natural amphitheatre type bend in the Waipara river that traps serious heat in our dry summers — enough to ripen these late varieties of Cabernet Sauvignon, Cabernet Franc & Merlot.
 Hand tended bunches, hand sorted in the vineyard, destemmed and soaked for up to a week pre-ferment.
-Hand plunged in small open top fermenters, with extended post ferment maceration – pressed off to a mix of old and new Bordeaux
+Hand plunged in small open top fermenters, with extended post ferment maceration — pressed off to a mix of old and new Bordeaux coopered oak, for slow maturation over 18 months.
+Racked twice prior to grading, blending and finishing in late Winter 2016.

 warm cedar heart — cinnamon quill — red liquorice — poised tension — coastal complexity